Facebook

 Infant Car Seat Compatible

-Although not supplied, the frame of this stroller is compatible with both Baby Trend and other major brands of car infant seats.
-This is great if you chose a different brand for your first child that you want to use again.
+Although not supplied, this stroller’s frame is compatible with both Baby Trend and other major brands of car infant seats.

 Storage Choices

-There are a few storage options included as standard to make your life easier.
+A few storage options are included as standard to make your life easier.
 A roomy storage basket is located under the seats.
 A parent tray will hold two cups and has a central covered compartment to keep things like your keys and phone on hand.

 There are trays for your children, which will hold a drink and snacks.
 These also swivel to the side — convenient for when you want to help your child in and out of their seat.